whimian/pyGeoPressure/docs/howtos/survey.rst

     |   .survey
     |   |
     |   +---Seismics
-    |   |       .SEIS_1
+    |   |       velocity.seis
-    |   |       .SEIS_2
+    |   |       density.seis
-    |   |       .SEIS_3
+    |   |       pressure.seis
     |   |
     |   +---Surfaces
-    |   |       .HORIZON_1
-    |   |       .HORIZON_2
-    |   |       .HORIZON_3
+    |   |       T20.hor
-    |   |       .HORIZON_4
+    |   |       T16.hor
     |   |
     |   \---Wellinfo
-    |           .WELL-1
-    |           .WELL-2
-    |           .WELL-3
+    |           .CUG1
-    |           .WELL-4
+    |           .CUG2
     |           well_data.h5
     |

 Within the survey directory named :code:`EXAMPLE_SURVEY`, there are three sub-folders :code:`Seismics`, :code:`Surfaces` and :code:`Wellinfo`.
-Their names are self-explanatory.

 Seismics
 ^^^^^^^^
 Within :code:`Seismics` folder, each file written in JSON represents a seismic data cube.
 In-line/cross-line range and Z range are stored in each file.
-The file also contains file path to the actual SEG-Y file storing seismic data.
+The file also contains file path to the actual SEG-Y file storing seismic data, and the type of property (:code:`Property_Type`) and wether data is in depth scale or not (:code:`inDepth`).
 So the :code:`Seismics` folder doesn't need to store large SEG-Y files, it just holds references to them.

+The `velocity.seis` file in our example survey looks like this:
 ::

     {
-        "path": "D:\\poststack_f3.sgy",
+        "path": "velocity.sgy",
         "inline_range": [200, 650, 2],
         "z_range": [400, 1100, 4],
-        "crline_range": [700, 1200, 2]
+        "crline_range": [700, 1200, 2],
+        "inDepth": true,
+        "Property_Type": "Velocity"
     }

+Note that if path is relative, pygeopressure will look for segy file in the Seismics folder.

 Surfaces
 ^^^^^^^^

-Surfaces like seimic horizons are stored in :code:`Surfaces`.
-Surface files are just tsv files storing inline number, crossline number and depth values of 3D geologic surfaces.
+Surfaces like seimic horizons are stored in :code:`Surfaces` folder.
+Surface files ending with .hor are tsv files storing inline number, crossline number and depth values defining the geometry of a 3D geologic surface.

 Wellinfo
 ^^^^^^^^

-Well log data is stored in :code:`Wellinfo`.
-Each file with file name staring with '.' plus well name is a well information file, it stores well name, kelly bushing, water depth and other information.
-Actual well logging data are stored in :code:`well_data.h5`.
+Well information is stored in :code:`Wellinfo`.
+Each file with file name with extention :code:`.well` is a well information file, it stores well position information like coordination, kelly bushing and interpretation information like interpretated layers, fitted coefficients.
+It also holds a pointer to where the log curve data is stored.
+By default, well log curve data are stored in :code:`well_data.h5`, but users can point to other storage files.

 :code:`.survey`
 ---------------